Welcome to Craftivist Camp!

 When Donna and I first conceived this idea, we wanted to continue the work that Lara Neel and I did in our book Crafting the Resistance (a copy of which you will receive as part of this course) and that Donna did in her ebook Knitting as a Political Act.

 If you are interested in this course, you are one of the many people who see how scary the world, particularly the United States, is lately.
 You want to resist tyranny and fascism.
 You want to express your desire and belief in equality, justice and peace.
 Maybe you march and protest on the streets, maybe, like me, you have health issues which make that difficult.
-In any case, you want your voice to be heard all year long, not just in the voting booth.
+In this course, I’ll be sharing my ideas for being a craftivist and activist when you can’t physically attend protests and marches.
+There’s so much more you can do!

 It is our hope that Craftivist Camp will help you jump start, or revive, your resistance practice; and it is a practice.
 Resistance to fascism and tyranny is a marathon, not a sprint.
 It requires pacing and self care, a loud clear message and a subtly subversive one.
 We welcome you to the resistance.